jdmccaffrey/keras-succinctly/README.md

 # keras-succinctly
-Data files for the eboook "Keras Succinctly".
+Data files for the e-boook "Keras Succinctly".